Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 Note that the moniker Easy Languages can be a little misleading, as the videos feature authentic speech spoken at native speed.
 It’s most effective to use Easy Languages after building up some basic proficiency in the language.
 However, subtitles in both the target language and English make the dialogues accessible to anyone and make the program one of the best ways to learn a language.

-By: Ingrid of Second-Half Travels
+Submitted by: Ingrid of Second-Half Travels

 There’s only one way to truly learn a language – and that’s to speak it.
 That’s the reason you’re learning a language, right?
 To communicate with people, get around in a foreign country, be able to speak with your significant other’s family, or immerse yourself in a foreign culture.